SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/tracking/tracking.md

 The ``PlayerItemTracker`` protocol declares two associated types which you should define according to your tracker needs, likely using simple structs:

-- ``PlayerItemTracker/Metadata`` representing metadata required by the tracker.
+- ``PlayerItemTracker/Metadata`` represents metadata required by the tracker.
 Metadata is updated each time an asset is delivered by the tracked ``PlayerItem``.
-- ``PlayerItemTracker/Configuration`` representing configuration parameters required by the tracker.
+- ``PlayerItemTracker/Configuration`` represents configuration parameters required by the tracker.
 These parameters are provided at creation time and do not depend on the item itself.

 > Note: Use `Void` if any of these types is not relevant for your tracker.